Date of Award:

 The E and Z isomers of methyl B-chloro-N-acetyldehydroalaninate were converted to the B-mercapto derivatives by reaction with mercaptan.
 The reaction proceeded with retention of stereochemistry.

 The formation of B-substituted N-acetyldehydroalanine derivatives seemed consistent with an acylimine intermediate followed by a sequence of Michael-type addition and dehydrochlorination.

 A study of the conversion of the B-mercapto-N-acetyldehydroalanine derivatives to mixed dithioacetals, which would be useful in the synthesis of natural antibiotics, was undertaken.
 This approach to the synthesis of mixed dithioacetals was unsuccessful because an exchange of mercapto groups was observed, the addition of a second, different mercaptan failed or the yield was too low to be synthetically useful.

 A synthesis of B,B-dimercapto-N-aeetyldehydroalanine (mixed, unsaturated dithioacetals) derivatives was accomplished.
 However, because of low yields, a reduction to B,B- dimercapto-N- acetyl-D,L-alanine derivatives (mixed dithloacetals) was not investigated.

 Kolar, Aldean James, "Studies Toward the Synthesis of a- and B- Mercapto Alanine Derivatives, and of a,B- and B, B- Dimercapto Alanine Derivatives" (1978).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7215.